Virtual Hearings

 If you have Wi-Fi, attending your Children’s Hearing virtually will be free.
 If you don’t have Wi-Fi, depending on your phone package, attending the Hearing could use up a lot of your data.
 We can help you with this, and will provide you with additional data by purchasing it in advance and sending it to you.
 You will get more information on how this works when you speak to the Virtual Hearings Team.

 There are lots of ways to get help with your virtual Hearing.
 The Reporter and the Virtual Support Assistant will give you information on how to prepare and what to expect.
 You can also have a representative and/or a lawyer attend your virtual Hearing.
 A representative could be a trusted adult, friend or professional advocate and a lawyer is a legally trained person.
-Click here for more information
+Information about support is available on our website.

 Yes, you can.
 There are lots of options available to you.
 You, or someone representing you (such as a lawyer or an advocate), can email your views to the Reporter.
 The Reporter will give the email to the Panel Members.
 You can also appoint an advocate and/or a lawyer who will be able to attend the Hearing on your behalf and let the Children’s Hearing know what your views are.
 It’s important that you do this as far in advance of your Hearing as possible to make sure that there is enough time to get your views to the Hearing.
 Contact your Reporter about this.